kolotaev/vakt/README.md

 The same goes for Rules, Inquiries.
 All custom classes derived from them support this functionality as well.
-If you do not derive from Vakt's classes, but want this option, you can mix-in `vakt.util.JsonDumper` trait.
+If you do not derive from Vakt's classes, but want this option, you can mix-in `vakt.util.JsonDumper` class.

 ```python
 from vakt.util import JsonDumper